Scottish royal tapestry collection: The tapestry men

 James IV built a gatehouse at Holyrood Palace on the street now called Abbey Strand.
 He installed a glazier, Thomas Peebles, who made windows for the royal palaces, in the rooms above the passageway or pend.
 In 1537 James V moved the glazier's workshop, and the gatehouse was refurbished for mending tapestry.

-A French tapestry worker, Guillaume, moved to Scotland with his wife and children in 1538.
+A French tapestry worker, Guillaume or William Eidbe, moved to Scotland with his wife and children in 1537.
+He had been in Paris with James V in 1536.
+In 1538, Eidbe or Edbe looked after a French nurse and her family, and a midwife, who came to Scotland with Mary of Guise.

 When James V moved around Scotland the tapissiers or 'tapestry men' packed up the tapestries and set them up at his destination, and carried out running repairs.
 George Steill bound up twelve scenes of the History of Aeneas with cords and carried them from Edinburgh to St Andrews in May 1539 for the marriage of Joanna Gresmore to Robert Beaton of Creich.
 The "tapesar" came with the wardrobe servant Malcolm Gourlay to furnish tents for James V and Mary of Guise in Glenartney and Glen Finglas for the hunts in September 1539.

 Eight pieces of tapestry were specially repaired for the coronation of Mary of Guise in January 1540, and others were often relined with new canvas.
 Jacques Habet, William Edbe, and George Steill lined the rough or newly plastered walls of the castle at Crawfordjohn to save wear on tapestries in July 1541.
 Apart from this work, the men also made up and embroidered state beds with luxury imported silks and taffetas with hanks of gold thread, finished with passementerie and ostrich feather trimmings.
 Guillaume, hired in France in 1538, Habet, and the embroiderer Robinet, were doubtless Frenchmen, but William Edbe was Scottish.
 Habet may have been the "Jacques Hebert" later hired by the Parisian master weaver Girard Laurens in 1564.